AadithiyaD/airfoilOptimization/notes.md

 were to get a better understanding of black box optimisation and scripting, and I think i've achieved that.
-I might try and improve one of the airfoils on the pareto front to see if i can make an improvement (This is the main use case i envisioned; you'd use the script to get a front of foils better than your input, then you modify those to get an even better foil)
+I might try and improve one of the airfoils on the pareto front to see if i can make an improvement (This is the main use case i envisioned; you'd use the script to get a front of foils better than your input, then you modify those to get an even better foil). update - No, I'm not going to do the inverse design.
+Inverse airfoil design is complex enough to be its own project, so I won't get into it here.

+With this, I'd say the project is done.
+All I now need to do is make a doc file and a graphic summary